jerryga09/JerryG_BlueStamp_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7Dbkg9NT-sA?si=TJ2dOaJaLXVbonkF" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+### Summary
 For my first milestone, I focused on building the hardware section of the robot.
 I assembled the chassis and attached all four DC motors, soldering wires onto each motor to ensure a secure connection.
 The motors were firmly locked into place on the chassis to prevent any movement during operation.
 The key components I used included four DC motors, two L298 motor driver modules, an Arduino Uno R3, a breadboard, and the chassis itself.
 The motor drivers act as controllers between the Arduino and the motors, receiving commands such as HIGH or LOW to control whether the motors spin or stop.
 The Arduino serves as the main controller, processing these commands and sending signals to the motor drivers.
 I wired everything together using a breadboard to connect the pins and components without having to solder.
 After writing and uploading simple test code to the Arduino, I powered the system with a 9V battery connected using a barrel jack wire, and all four motors successfully spun as expected.
+### Challenges
 While the assembly mostly went smoothly, I faced some challenges.
 At first, I forgot to solder wires to the motors before attaching the top of the chassis, which required me to unscrew and disassemble part of the robot to fix it.
 I do have some concerns as of now.
 The motor drivers, breadboard, and Arduino are loosely placed on top of the chassis, with many wires hanging loosely, making the setup messy.
 I plan to tidy up the wiring with zip ties once I confirm the final component layout.
+### Next Steps
 Next, I plan to move on to milestone two, which involves building the Bluetooth gauntlet that will be worn to control the robot wirelessly.
 This will include integrating Bluetooth modules and wiring the glove for communication with the robot.

+<img src="IMG_2859.jpg" alt="Headstone Image" width="400">

 Figure : Overhead Picture of Completed Milestone 1

-<img src="IMG_2859.jpg" alt="Headstone Image" width="400">

 ### Code for motors